-Refugees from Myanmar in Bangladesh, (many of whom identify as Rohingya), remain in a desperate situation and protection needs continue to rise.
+Two years on, refugees from Myanmar in Bangladesh, (many of whom identify as Rohingya), remain in a desperate situation and protection needs continue to rise.
 An estimated 890,000 have fled to Cox’s Bazar, Bangladesh.
 Nearly 55% of those are children, joining the existing 200,000 refugees from previous influxes.
 An estimated 1.3 million people – including in host communities – need water, health and sanitation assistance.

 Crisis within a crisis:

 After fleeing violence in Myanmar, people living in the world’s largest, most densely populated refugee camp have been battling to survive seasonal monsoon rains.
 Hazards included flooding, landslides, collapsed or damaged shelters, contaminated water, overflowing latrines and risk of disease outbreaks including cholera.
 The risk, especially for children, increases significantly during the monsoon season.
 More than 2.5 metres of rain were forecast from June to August 2018—almost three times the UK’s total average annual rainfall.
 Thankfully, few lives were lost due to effective disaster mitigation by UN agencies and NGOs, including World Vision.